jordanisaacs/kernel-development-flake/README.md

 * Nix functions for building Rust and C kernel modules
 * QEMU VM support using Nix's built in functions for generating an initramfs
 * Remote GDB debugging through the VM
-* Comes with an editor that is configured to have language diagnostics for C and Rust development (can be disabled)
 * Out of tree rust-analyzer support

 ## Cloning the flake